SC34 Electrical Safety

 • Maintain a watching brief for those undertaking electrical work for hazards, distractions and other sources of interruption; and

-• In the event of an incident summon help, make the work area safe as appropriate disconnecting equipment worked on from all supplies of electricity, and switch off any test equipment or disconnect it from the supply, and apply first-aid if it is safe to do so.
+• In the event of an incident summon help, make the work area safe, as appropriate disconnecting equipment worked on from all supplies of electricity, and switch off any test equipment or disconnect it from the supply, and apply first-aid if it is safe to do so.

-4.7 Managers, including Contract Supervising Officers, shall:
+4.7 Managers of electrical systems, including Contract Supervising Officers, shall:

 • 4.7.1 Prior to allowing electrical work on their equipment ensure that a risk assessment and method statement for the work planned has been established, see STFC SHE Code 6 Risk Management.
-As appropriate seeking the advice of STFC Electrical Authorising Engineer or Electrical Authorised Person.
+As appropriate seeking the advice of STFC Authorising Engineer or Authorised Person.

 •

-• 4.7.2 Where such work is undertaken by STFC electrical staff or contractors working on their behalf, the competence of all individuals working on or near electrical systems must be approved by an Electrical Authorising Engineer or an Electrical Authorised Person before undertaking electrical work or tests.
+• 4.7.2 Where such work is undertaken by STFC electrical staff or contractors working on their behalf, the competence of all individuals working on or near electrical systems must be approved by an Authorising Engineer or an Authorised Person before undertaking electrical work or tests.

 4.8 Staff, tenants, contractors, facility users and visitors shall: